Published by Poppy on January 25, 2011

-This was an interesting book.
-I was going to post a synopsis but then realized that most people are probably familiar with the story of Little Red Riding Hood.
-This book, which I believe has come out in advance of a new movie, takes a bit of a grown up twist on the traditional tale.
+This was an interesting book, and I believe it has come out in advance of a new movie.
+It takes a bit of a grown up twist on the traditional tale.

 Valerie and her sister, Lucie, live in the village of Daggerhorn, which is plagued by monthly visits from a werewolf, which they are able to placate by providing animal sacrifices.
 However, one day Lucie is found dead, the apparent victim of a werewolf attack.